imagekit-developer/imagekit-android/README.md

 implementation 'com.github.imagekit-developer:imagekit-glide-extension:1.0.0'
 ```
 Then add the `createWithGlide()` extension function to the ImageKit URL constructor chain to get Glide's `RequestBuilder` instance to load into any target.
+The `placeholderImage` and `errorImage` parameters can be optionally set to pass the drawables to show for placeholder and error states respectively.
 ```kotlin
 ImageKit.getInstance()
     .url(